92 BC Levant earthquake: Classical accounts

 This earthquake has been identified with one or more earthquakes known to have destroyed Apamea, Phrygia c.
 90 BC.
 The city is identified with Celaenae, located on the Meander River.

 The earthquake is mentioned in the Deipnosophistae by Athenaeus, who identifies Nicolaus of Damascus as his source on the topic.
 In Athenaeus' narrative, the earthquake is accompanied by flooding, the change of river courses, appearance and disappearance of lakes, and the ingression of sea waters.
 The same earthquake is mentioned by Strabo.
-According to Strabo's narrative, Mithridates VI of Pontus (reigned 120–63 BC) offered to rebuilt the destroyed Apamea.
+According to Strabo's narrative, Mithridates VI of Pontus (reigned 120–63 BC) offered to rebuild the destroyed Apamea.

 Apamea was located about 100 km from the Mediterranean coast, and was surrounded by hills.
 It is unlikely that it was affected by a tsunami.
 It is more likely that the rivers Meander and Marsyas flooded, and there were changes in the surface levels of nearby lakes.
 Floods were far from uncommon in its vicinity, and local folklore connects the area to Noah's Ark and the Genesis flood narrative.

 Earthquakes are also connected to the earlier reign of Jonathan Apphus.
 A major one is recorded by Athenaus and Strabo.
 Athenaus names Posidonius as his source on the event.
 According to these accounts, an ocean wave of extraordinary height dashed upon the shore.
 All men in its path were reportedly engulfed and drowned.
 The location of the event was somewhere between Tyre, Lebanon and Ptolemais in Phoenicia (modern Acre, Israel).

 The earthquake and tsunami reportedly followed a battle involving Diodotus Tryphon (reigned 142–138 BC) and the army of the Seleucid Empire.
 This would place the event between the start of Tryphon's mutiny in 145 BC and Tryphon's suicide in 138 BC.
 Jonathan's campaign against the Zabadeans took place while Jonathan and Tryphon were allied to each other.
 Placing this earthquake to c.
 143 BC.